 Listen to the audio of this summary with a free reading.fm account*:

-Oliver Bullough’s book Moneyland: Why Thieves And Crooks Now Rule The World And How To Take It Back covers the answer to this question and much more.
+How do the wealthy always avoid their taxes?
+Why do so few have so much, and so many have so little?
+Oliver Bullough’s book Moneyland: Why Thieves And Crooks Now Rule The World And How To Take It Back answers these questions and many more.

 You’ll discover all the tricks greedy people use to stash their wealth, but also what it has to do with assassination, crime, and global corruption.
 It will all become clear as you discover how the globalization of finance paved the way for the rich to take advantage of a system way far too many holes in it.